 As a membership organisation we value the contributions that each organisation brings to the network.
 Therefore we highlight new members as they join our community.

-1. Please tell us a little bit about Thomson Reuters Foundation and your objectives?
+1. Please tell us a little bit about your organisation and your objectives?

 2. How do you think the venture philanthropy approach could help your organisation in achieving more social impact?